GUIDE 2025

 For that reason, naturally, user documentation requires a different “level” of language (more on this later).

-What Makes User Documentation Great?
+What Makes a User Documentation Great?

 Elements of great user documentation